Shaleen-Kalsi/CSLM/README.md

-# Using dynamic data augmentation for Sentiment Analysis on Hinglish Code-Mixed text
+# Using dynamic data augmentation for Sentiment Analysis on Hinglish Code-Switched text

 ## Setup instructions